Bert-Proesmans/bert-proesmans.github.io/content/2021-05-12-Thank you Kiara.md

 tags = ["Hololive", "Takanashi Kiara", "Kiara Takanashi"]
 +++

-Note; This post is last updated on 2021-05-04 to improve grammar, styling, and clarification of my ideas.

 # I'm a fan of Kiara Takanashi!

 I'm a serious fan of [Kiara Takanashi](https://virtualyoutuber.fandom.com/wiki/Takanashi_Kiara) since December last year.